Cysharp/LogicLooper/README.md

 # LogicLooper
-Provide a library for building loop-action based server application on .NET Core.
+A library for building server application using loop-action programming model on .NET Core.
 This library focuses on building game servers with server-side logic.

 ## Installation
 ```powershell